$({\sigma}, {\tau})$-Derivations of Number Rings with Coding Theory Applications: Abstract

 \section{Abstract}

 In this article, we study $(\sigma, \tau)$-derivations of number rings by considering them as commutative unital $\mathbb{Z}$-algebras.
 We begin by characterizing all $(\sigma, \tau)$-derivations and inner $(\sigma, \tau)$-derivations of the ring of algebraic integers of a quadratic number field.
 Then we characterize all $(\sigma, \tau)$-derivations of the ring of algebraic integers $\mathbb{Z}[\zeta]$ of a $p^{\text{th}}$-cyclotomic number field $\mathbb{Q}(\zeta)$ ($p$ odd rational prime and $\zeta$ a primitive $p^{\text{th}}$-root of unity).
-We also conjecture (using SAGE and MATLAB) an \enquote{if and only if} condition for a $(\sigma, \tau)$-derivation $D$ on $\mathbb{Z}[\zeta]$ to be inner.
+We also conjecture (using SageMath and MATLAB) an \enquote{if and only if} condition for a $(\sigma, \tau)$-derivation $D$ on $\mathbb{Z}[\zeta]$ to be inner.
 We further characterize all $(\sigma, \tau)$-derivations and inner $(\sigma, \tau)$-derivations of the bi-quadratic number ring $\mathbb{Z}[\sqrt{m}, \sqrt{n}]$ ($m$, $n$ distinct square-free rational integers).
 In each of the above cases, we also determine the rank and an explicit basis of the derivation algebra consisting of all $(\sigma, \tau)$-derivations of the number ring.
-Finally, we give the applications of the above work in coding theory by giving the notion of a Hom-IDD code.
+As a consequence, we solve the twisted derivation problem in the ring of algebraic integers of a quadratic number field and in a bi-quadratic number ring, and we conjecture a solution of the twisted derivation problem in the ring of algebraic integers of a $p^{\text{th}}$-cyclotomic number field.
+Finally, we give the applications of our work in coding theory by constructing Hom-IDD codes.